 Numerous studies in the last ten years have shown that stem cells can do far more than simply substitute damaged cells – they also generate secretions, called extracellular vesicles (EVs), which play a critical regenerative role by activating local resident stem cell populations, revitalising blocked or dormant cells, minimizing cell death, and controlling inflammatory and abnormal immune responses.

-Wellbeing’s Chief Scientist and his team spent over twenty years researching, developing and performing pre-clinical testing on this approach at UK government-regulated laboratories and now have more than seven years’ experience of advising and monitoring the successful clinical application of the therapy to patients suffering from a wide array of ailments – from muscular and skeletal injuries to cardiac damage and neurodegenerative diseases.
+Wellbeing’s Chief Scientist and his team spent over twenty years researching, developing and performing pre-clinical testing on this approach at UK government-regulated laboratories and now have nearly ten years’ experience of advising and monitoring the successful clinical application of the therapy to patients suffering from a wide array of ailments – from muscular and skeletal injuries to cardiac damage and neurodegenerative diseases.

 AREAS OF THERAPY